 Chapter 7 offers way to settle unpaid medical debts

-Unpaid medical bills will be the number one cause of personal bankruptcies in the United States, despite the implementation of the federal Affordable Care Act, according to a 2013 NerdWallet Health study.
-The ACA will increase the numbers of people who will have health insurance, but many medical costs are not covered by insurance policies.
+Unpaid medical debts will be the number one cause of personal bankruptcies in the United States, despite the implementation of the federal Affordable Care Act, according to a 2013 NerdWallet Health study.
+The ACA will increase the number of people who will have health insurance, but many medical costs are not covered by insurance policies.

-Over the years, people all throughout the country, including New York, have not been able to pay off huge medical expenses, regardless of whether they have insurance.
+Over the years, people all throughout the country, including New York, have not been able to pay off huge unpaid medical debts, regardless of whether they have insurance.
 As a result, many of them have filed for bankruptcy to settle their debts.
 That is not likely to change anytime soon.

 People who face overwhelming medical debts should first try to negotiate with the hospital or institution they owe, seek help from state or federal entities and pursue other alternatives to pay off the debts.
 If bankruptcy is inevitable, however, because of the amount of debt, the debtor should consider Chapter 7 bankruptcy.